Skip to content

 Guardrails and Cost Controls

-• 🟢 Streaming refusal handling (SDK-native)
+• 🟢 Streaming refusal handling, plus max_turns and max_budget_usd per-session ceilings (SDK-native)

 Observability and Error Handling